rviscarra/blog/content/en/post/pyo3-psbt.md

 >>>
 ```

-We can even write a simple Python unit test:
+We can even write a simple Python unit test in `btc/python/tests/test_all.py`:

 ```python
 import btc